-The Built-in min() and max() Functions
+The Built-In min() and max() Functions

 by Christoph Schiessl on Python